adamrdrew/nomos-studio/docs/renderer-ui-system.md

 Current responsibilities:
 - Render the main “editor shell” UI (DockView layout) including the Map Editor surface and Inspector panels.
 - Render the currently-open map (wireframe or textured) in the Map Editor canvas.
-- Support Select-tool hit-testing and read-only Properties display.
+- Support Select-tool hit-testing and Properties display/editing.
 - Render Settings UI in two contexts:
-	- As a modal dialog inside the main window.
 	- As a dedicated Settings window when launched in “settings mode”.
 - Pull a read-only snapshot of main-process state via the preload API and store it in a small renderer store.